how to write a wedding speech

 Cue Cards?

-There are three main options for preparing a speech: memorising the entire speech, reading from a script, or using cue cards.
-Each option has its own advantages and disadvantages. memorizing the whole speech can help to ensure that the delivery is flawless, but it can also make the speaker sound robotic and unengaged.
+Three main options for preparing a speech are memorising the entire speech, reading from a script, or using cue cards.
+Each option has its own advantages and disadvantages. memorizing the whole speech can help ensure the delivery is flawless, but it can also make the speaker sound robotic and unengaged.
 Reading from a script can help to prevent this problem, but it can also make it difficult to connect with the audience.
 Using cue cards is a middle ground between these two approaches, allowing the speaker to glance down at key points without losing eye contact with the audience.

 Ultimately, the best option for preparation will vary depending on the individual speaker’s strengths and weaknesses.
 However, one thing is certain: stories are always remembered more than statistics.
 So, whatever method you choose, be sure to include some memorable stories about the happy couple in your speech!